THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: Experiment

-\paragraph{KL divergence and $\textsc{ThinkSafe}+\KL$.} To enable a fair comparison with GRPO's backward KL regularization, we introduce $\textsc{ThinkSafe}+\KL$.
-Recognizing that standard cross-entropy minimizes forward KL, we replace the standard loss for benign responses only with a token-wise, full-vocabulary forward KL divergence between the reference and student models.
-This allocates the KL computation specifically to preserving the model's native distribution on safe queries, offering a closer structural analogue to GRPO within our self-generation framework.
+For parity with GRPO's backward KL regularization, we introduce $\textsc{ThinkSafe}+\KL$.
+Since standard cross-entropy already minimizes forward KL on accepted traces, we additionally replace the loss on benign responses with a token-wise, full-vocabulary forward KL between the reference and student models.
+This allocates KL regularization specifically to preserving the native distribution on safe queries, providing a closer structural analogue to GRPO within our self-generation framework.

+\paragraph{On-Policy Distillation baseline.} We further compare against an on-policy distillation (OPD) baseline.
+The student $p_\theta$ is initialized from Qwen3-0.6B, and we use Qwen3-8B as the teacher $p_{T}$, whose safety performance exceeds that of Qwen3-0.6B+\textsc{ThinkSafe} (see \Cref{tab:qwen_result}), making it a sufficiently strong supervisor for constructing a competitive baseline.
+For each prompt $\rvx \in \mathcal{D}$, the student samples an on-policy rollout $\rvy \sim p_\theta(\cdot \mid \rvx)$, and the teacher provides token-wise supervision by computing a full-vocabulary reverse KL along the generated trajectory.
+Implementation details and hyperparameters are provided in \Cref{sec:appendix_grpo}.

-\paragraph{Results.} As shown in~\Cref{fig:RL}, \textsc{ThinkSafe} delivers a superior balance of safety and efficiency compared to the online RL baseline, GRPO.
-While GRPO achieves a slight improvement in reasoning performance, it incurs a prohibitive computational cost, requiring over 21 hours of training time, approximately \emph{8 times slower than our method}.
-Although our reported time includes data generation for fair comparison with online RL methods, the additional cost remains marginal.
-Thus \textsc{ThinkSafe} retains a substantial efficiency advantage.
-Moreover, \textsc{ThinkSafe} significantly outperforms GRPO in safety by reducing harmfulness to 29.6\% compared to 37.0\% with only a negligible drop in reasoning capabilities.
-Furthermore, the introduction of $\textsc{ThinkSafe}+\KL$ effectively bridges this gap.
-It further suppresses harmfulness to 26.4\% while recovering reasoning performance to 45.5\%, matching GRPO under much lower training cost.
-These results demonstrate that our offline dataset with self-generated refusal steering enables robust alignment more effectively and efficiently than computationally intensive online RL.
+\paragraph{Results.} As shown in~\Cref{fig:RL}, \textsc{ThinkSafe} delivers a superior balance of safety and efficiency compared to online learning baselines.
+GRPO achieves a slight reasoning improvement but incurs a prohibitive computational cost, requiring over 21 hours of training, approximately \emph{8 times slower than our method}.
+OPD incurs an even larger cost, requiring over 88 hours due to repeated forward passes through a substantially larger model.
+Even when our reported time includes data generation, the additional cost remains marginal, so \textsc{ThinkSafe} retains a substantial efficiency advantage. \textsc{ThinkSafe} also significantly outperforms both GRPO and OPD in safety, reducing safety score to 29.6\% compared to 37.0\% and 41.42\%, respectively, with only a negligible drop in reasoning.
+Adding $\textsc{ThinkSafe}+\KL$ closes this gap: it further suppresses harmfulness to 26.4\% while recovering reasoning to 45.5\%, matching GRPO at a fraction of the training cost.
+These results are consistent with \Cref{sec:theory}'s analysis.